w1710n0/local_manifests/README.md

 # local_manifests
-Simplify Manifest
-Noob-style for building a XdroidOSS 13 ROM
+Simple Noob-style Manifest for building a XdroidOSS 13 ROM